subhankardas/go-microservices/restaurant-service/README.md

 # Restaurant Service - Go Microservice using Gin Framework + GORM

 This is simple Go based microservice with *RESTful CRUD APIs* implementation using the Gin framework for handling HTTP request and GORM library as the ORM tool for CRUD operations on the data.
+This project uses controller > service > data layer architecture.

 ## Prerequisites